About Us

 Since its inception, Autism Cares Foundation has focused on providing and expanding resources for people with disabilities.

 Delivering high quality and reliable services are the hallmarks of ACF.
-As we grow, we will continue to focus on optimizing each individual’s strengths by providing needed resources in a caring and compassionate environment.
+As we grow, we will continue to focus on optimizing everyone’s strengths by providing needed resources in a caring and compassionate environment.

-The need for resources exceeds the limitations currently offered by most organizations.
 Today, almost everyone is influenced by a child, friend, or close acquaintance with a disability and the challenges facing these individuals and families.
 To continue to address their needs, we need your support.
-Please consider donating, volunteering your professional skills, volunteering as a host for our many activities, or providing other unique talents to help Autism Cares Foundation deliver more services.
+Please consider donating, volunteering your professional skills, for our many activities, or providing other unique talents to help Autism Cares Foundation deliver more services.
+Everyone makes a difference, the difference among us is the difference you choose to make.

 Acf